 This chapter introduces you to the GemStone system.
-GemStone provides a distributed, server-based, multi-user, transactional Smalltalk runtime system, Smalltalk application partitioning technology, access to relational data, and production-quality scalability and availability.
-The GemStone object server allows you to bring together object-based applications and existing enterprise and business information in a three-tier, distributed client/server environment.
+GemStone provides a distributed, server-based, multi-user, transactional Smalltalk runtime system, with the ability to partition the application between client and server.
+GemStone provides enterprise-quality security, scalability, availability, and services for managing and monitoring the repository.

-1.1 Overview of the GemStone System
+1.1 GemStone Overview